 This will be a system Workstep and no manual user will work on it

-Basis on the flag for Card required and cheque required for that WI, system will wait for receiving the file from Prime and CBS
+Basis on the flag for Card required and cheque required for that WI, ibps system will wait for receiving the file from Prime and CBS.
+This step is not clear, please elaborate.
+Understanding is that debit cards are encoded and available in PRIME queue.
+Once the WI is approved and sent to PRIME, the embossing service will be activated. <Shashank: Yes, the above mentioned is right and after that prime would share the file with IBPS basis which AWB number would be generated for those WI whose cards have been embossed.

-Prime and cheque book system will place their respective files in the shared path location
+Prime and cheque book system will place their respective files in the shared path location.
+Not clear, PRIME will place embossing files in which system? <Shashank: File will be placed at a shared folder from where iBPS will pull it and read for the cards ready to be delivered.>

-Once the file is received from Prime and CBS, the data from those files will be read and saved in ibps db in two tables at the backend
+Once the file is received from Prime and CBS, the data from those files will be read and saved in ibps db in two tables at the backend, in continuation to Point 4,please elaborate<Shashank: From the mailer file received from prime, ibps system will read the details and save the data in the ibps table .
+Which will be than used for identifying the WI for which AWB generation can be done.>

-Post reading the details , AWB generation call will be triggered
+Post reading the details , AWB generation call will be triggered, from which system and how will this be sent to manage services and courier <Shashank: AWB generation call will be triggered from IBPS system>

-Once the AWB no. is generated , table NG_Digital_AWB_Status will be updated with these columns WI No., Prospect Id, CBS Ref No., Prime CRN No., AWB, Status(ready) and the WI will move to ‘Courier Status Update’ WS
+Once the AWB no. is generated , table NG_Digital_AWB_Status will be updated with these columns WI No., Prospect Id, CBS Ref No., Prime CRN No., AWB, Status(ready) and the WI will move to ‘Courier Status Update’ WS.
+Understand this would be an automated process.
+Will the mailer file be triggered along with the airway bill file as well. <Shashank: Mailer file will be sent to ibps and the delivery will be initiated and tracked via ibps.

 BO will generate a report from NG_Digital_AWB_Status table for the records with status as ‘Ready’ and that file will be shared with managed services

 Once the AWB generation is done successfully, WI will move to the ‘Hold_Courier Update’ workstep

+Also discussed to have one embossing file per day at 12:00pm with an indicator in prime to create separate files (embossing, mailer and airway bill) for Digital onboarding and BAU cards<Shashank: Noted>

 Hold_Courier Update